Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable For: Tables and supertables.
+Applicable to: Tables and supertables.

 FLOOR